powercodeacademy/phase-3-ruby-project/README.md

 Once the servers are running, open your browser and go to `http://localhost:3000` to access My Fitness App.

-### Adding a Runner
+### Adding a New Runner

-1. Click on the "Add Runner" button.
-2. Enter the runner's name.
+1. Enter the runner's name.
-3. Click "Submit."
+2. Click "Add Runner."

 ### Logging a Run

-1. Select a runner from the dropdown menu.
+1. Select a shoe from the dropdown menu.
-2. Click on "Log a Run."
+2. Click on "Add Run."
-3. Fill in the run details (distance, time, cadence, etc.).
-4. Click "Submit."
+3. Your "fitness tracker" will automatically calculate the details of your run including cadence, average pace, distance, average heart rate, calories burned, and time.

-### Managing Shoes
+### Adding New Shoes

-1. Select a runner from the dropdown menu.
+1. Enter the name of your shoes.
-2. Click on "Manage Shoes."
+2. Click on "Add Shoe."
-3. Add, edit, or view the shoes associated with the runner.